preet-panchal/Post-it/README.md

 | Sukhpreet Bansal | 100705684 | [Sukhpreet-7](https://github.com/Sukhpreet-7) |

 ## About Post-It:
 Inspired by renowned platforms like Twitter and Reddit, Post-It is a web-based application that we developed to allow complete freedom of speech and to speak whatever is on your mind.
-Users sign up for accounts for free and create posts for others to see.
-Post-It lets users tell their stories with passion and save the moments that matter.
+Users can sign up for accounts for free and create posts for others to see.
+Post-It lets users share their stories with passion and save the moments that really matter.
 So, what's the hold-up?
 Start posting now!

 ## Stack:
 MongoDB, Express, Vue, Node (MEVN)